MinaProtocol/mina/README-dev.md

 used during compilation, so in order to connect to some networks it might be necessary to compile the daemon with a specific profile.

 Before this can be done, however, some setup is required.
-First a key pair needs to be generated so that the daemon can sign blocks that it produces.
+First a key pair needs to be generated so that the daemon can create an account to issue blocks from.
 This can be done using the same `mina.exe` binary:

 ```shell
 $ dune exec src/app/cli/src/mina.exe -- libp2p generate-keypair --privkey-path /path/to/key